 Along with my private practice as a therapist, I have worked as a bereavement therapist at St Joseph's Hospice in east London.
 I have experience of providing therapeutic support to those nearing the end of their lives, as well as those who have been bereaved through the death of someone close to them.
 I have also worked as a therapist in a service in north London, providing longer term support for clients with severe and enduring mental health conditions.

 For the past 14 years I have worked in mental health, coordinating service provision to clients with acute mental health presentations and complex socio-economic support needs.
-I currently work as a clinical case manager within a trauma management service that provides psycho-therapeutic interventions to organisations and their employees that have experienced traumatic incidents.
+This has included working as a clinical case manager within a trauma management service that provides psycho-therapeutic interventions to organisations and their employees that have experienced traumatic incidents.
 As such I have extensive experience of working with individuals from a broad range of ethnic and cultural backgrounds, presenting with severe and enduring mental health conditions, and trauma related symptoms.

 Through my experience of working within mental health and trauma I have come to recognise that mental health issues are not something that an unfortunate few end up in hospital experiencing, but something that we can all be susceptible to in our lives.

 I am an experienced addictions therapist, and have supported clients within my private practice, struggling with compulsive or addictive behaviours and working with 12 step programmes.
 For many people the experience of addiction can leave them feeling as though they have no self-respect or identity.
 For many people in this situation their lives have become increasingly unmanageable through the pursuit of trying to “fix” painful feelings or unwanted thoughts or memories.
 The use of an addictions recovery programme in conjunction with therapy can provide a powerful healing combination.

 I currently provide group and individual supervision within the NHS, as well as within my private practice.
 I use an integrative approach, whilst holding an holistic focus, which works with the practitioners mind, body, emotions and intuition.